opf/openproject/docs/user-guide/work-packages/exporting/README.md

 Some formats such as PDF will limit the number of columns available due to limitations of the PDF rendering engine to avoid overflowing the available space.

 ## Export format options
-OpenProject has multiple options of exporting work packages in PDF format:
+OpenProject has multiple options of exporting work packages, including PDF, XLS, CSV and Atom.
+See below what each format entails.

 ## PDF export

-OpenProject has multiple options of exporting work packages in PDF format:
+OpenProject has multiple options of exporting work packages in PDF format.

 ### PDF Table
 PDF Table exports the work package table displaying work packages as single rows with the selected columns for the work package table.